Chinese famine of 1906–1907

 The Chinese famine of 1906–1907 struck the middle and lower course of Huai River in Qing Dynasty from Autumn 1906 to Spring 1907, administratively in northern Anhui and northern Jiangsu provinces.
 This Chinese famine was directly caused by the 1906 China floods (April–October 1906), which hit the Huai River particularly hard and destroyed both the summer and autumn harvest.
+Between 20 and 25 million people died.

 Affected area

 Northern Anhui

 On 21 December 1906, Shen Bao reported 16 counties in northern Anhui to have particular high mortalities.
 The edict by Emperor Guangxu on 9 February 1907 waived agricultural taxes to 40 counties in northern Anhui.
-The 40 counties were:.
+The 40 counties were:

 Northern Jiangsu

 On 29 November 1906, Duanfang, the Viceroy of the Two Yangtze Provinces requested Emperor Guangxu to permit Jiangsu to redirect the imperial taxes to disaster relief.
 He cited 13 counties to be disaster-stricken.

 Death toll

-The primary sources only report fatalities in selected villages or counties.
+The primary sources only reported fatalities in selected villages or counties.
 On 21 December 1906, Shen Bao, a leading Shanghai newspaper, reported "a precise death toll has become clear recently in 16 respective counties in Anhui" and amounted to 23,300.
 Another newspaper reported that victims amounted to 5,000 daily.

 Anhui and Jiangsu had a combined population of 42.1 million as of 1911.
-Two modern commentaries estimate the total famine deaths in the range of 20–25 million, implying that most of the population of northern Anhui and northern Jiangsu population were wiped out, but offering no explanation on how the calculation is made.
+Two commentaries from the 2010s estimated the total famine deaths in the range of 20–25 million, implying that most of the population of northern Anhui and northern Jiangsu population were wiped out; however, they offered no explanation as to how the calculation was made.
 As author Bas Dianda commented:

 It is very difficult to distinguish fatalities due to the famine from deaths caused by the violence; however, some estimate placed the excess of lethality of the period at 20–25 million dead [...]
 Such a figure, though including deaths from starvation as well as repression, are appalling."